-Other policies boards may wish to review:
+Other policies boards may wish to review or create:

-- Patron behavior in the library (to ensure physical distancing is maintained by library users) - Sanitation policies (Ensure high-touch surfaces are cleaned regularly) - Policies under which the public may be admitted to the building (ensure the library can ask those who are displaying COVID-19 symptoms to leave the building.
+- Virtual board meeting policy (to ensure consistency in how meetings are conducted) - Patron behavior in the library (to ensure physical distancing is maintained by library users) - Sanitation policies (Ensure high-touch surfaces are cleaned regularly) - Policies under which the public may be admitted to the building (ensure the library can ask those who are displaying COVID-19 symptoms to leave the building.
 This may require the board to make changes to its bylaws.) - Boards may also wish to use/develop a business continuity policy that addresses pandemics if they do not have one already